LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

     folder that is free of other folders/files.
 Clutter is a great enemy of those who aspire to become good programmers.

 #.
-When you start in Emacs, you are in what is known as *scratch*
-    mode.
-Typical of a sketchpad used by artists, this is where you can start typing right away.
-You can now begin typing in the text above.
+Enter in the text of the program above, either typing or cutting and pasting.
     Keep in mind that the exact formatting is not important at this stage; however, as we progress in this course, you'll *want* to pay attention to how your code is formatted.
 (With most text editors, it is possible to reformat your code to make it *beautiful*.
 More on that later.)

 #.
 Once you have entered the text, you will want to *save* it, just
     as if you were saving a file in your word processor.
-(In the Emacs text editor, you use Control-x, Control-s.
-You will want to save the file with the name ``hello.cs``.
-If you are using a graphical text editor (like the case) then you will usually be able to save from the File menu, much like you would do in a regular word processor.
+    You will want to save
+    the file with the name ``hello.cs``.
+If you are using a graphical text editor, then you will usually be able to save from the File menu, much like you would do in a regular word processor.
 Keep in mind, however, that you will eventually want to learn the *keyboard shortcuts* for your editor as much development